-Contacting people with experience in property auctions can be beneficial to finding the right plot for your Self Build too.
+Contacting people with experience in property auctions can be beneficial in finding the right plot for your Self Build too.
 There are a number of websites offering updates on forthcoming auctions – and consulting them is useful to gauge what type of plots go out to auction.
-Plots suitable for single houses are regularly sold at auction, and tend to be brownfield sites which suit renovation projects, or require demolition before new Self Builds can begin.
+Plots suitable for single houses are regularly sold at auction and tend to be brownfield sites which suit renovation projects, or require demolition before new Self Builds can begin.
 Popular online auction sites include www.allsop.co.uk, and www.savills.co.uk.

 Do It Yourself!